firezdog/webpack/Readme.md

 * Sample app -- a calculator with basic validations
 * ./assets, src/app.js, index.html
 * getting a more complicated structure: break app (simple as it is) into utils
+* Why webpack?
+Apparently import statements don't work in JS files linked from html!
+We would have to manually link everything in the right order (or use dynamic imports, which is annoying).
+Webpack would make sure that client-side JS has all the dependencies it needs to run.